-At the Third of Eight Institute, we teach in the doing.
+We teach in the doing.
 It is only once we are trying with the means we have available that we discover that which we lack and must seek or ask for.

 Upon enrollment, a personal mentor is associated with and works directly with each student.
-As the mentor engages with him or her, this personal life coach of sorts is intended to be a student's first line of defense, information, and access to the resources of the institute.
+As the mentor engages with him or her, this personal life coach of sorts is a student's first line of defense, information, and access to the resources of the institute.
 The mentor has the privilege of assessing and assisting the student in catering the curriculum to his or her needs, and to take an active role in facilitating and monitoring them as what they are learning begins to play out in their life.

 As the achievements and needs of the student change and develop, the number and role of mentors in a student's life can multiply or shrink, and will be a function of the needs and desires of both the student and the mentors involved.
 As students proceed with their individualized curricula, the students will become more and more integrated into the community, and naturally require less hands-on help, and consequently be empowered to act independently for themselves.